 - Nasal surgery

 In general, nosebleeds are not a symptom or result of high blood pressure.
-It is possible, but rare, that severe high blood pressure may worsen or prolong bleeding if you have a nosebleed.

 When to see a doctor